Forceu/barcodebuddy-documentation/docs/_build/html/_sources/usage.rst.txt

  bash grabInput.sh /dev/input/eventX

 where X is the number of your event you selected previously.
-Scan a barcode - it should be sent directly to BarcodeBuddy.
+Scan a barcode - it should be sent directly to Barcode Buddy.

 To run the script in the background, run
 ::